adhamelsaid997/Thera_AI/README.md

 2. Provides general psychological tips and supportive guidance.
 3. Simple, user-friendly interface.
 4. Light mode and dark mode.
-5. TheraAI is a helpful assistant tool for therapists, not a replacement.

 Repository contents:
 1.  documentation: the documentation of the project TheraAI inside.